Construction Budget Overruns: Statistics, Causes, and How to Prevent Them

 What is the most common cause of construction budget overruns?

-Design errors and rework account for approximately 38% of construction overruns.
+Design errors and rework are the most commonly identified single cause of construction overruns in industry studies.
 Inaccurate initial estimates are the root cause in the majority of cases.
 Material cost escalation (particularly since 2020) and subcontractor failures are significant secondary causes.
 Site condition surprises are particularly expensive to resolve mid-construction.

 Which construction contract type protects the owner from cost overruns?